Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 The very fact that hydrogen fuel cells produce water as a byproduct means that, if such a fuel cell were installed in a data center in Chicago, the water produced by the fuel cell can either supplement water from Lake Michigan for cooling a data center or be piped directly to Lake Michigan, if the water produced as a byproduct of the fuel cell reaction is run through adequate filtration systems first.
 In the former case, the fuel cell would have zero water consumption and withdrawal footprints.
-In the latter case, both of these footprints would be negative!
+In the latter case, both of these footprints would be negative.
 Like solar panels, hydrogen fuel cells are a very clean source of energy at the operational scope, with hydrogen fuel cells being slightly cleaner due to their negative water consumption.
 However, examining the embodied footprints of the fuel cells reveals an entirely different story--specifically, the footprints of the methods used to produce, store and transport hydrogen gas.
 “Hydrogen as an Alternative Fuel: A Comprehensive Review of Challenges and Opportunities in Production, Storage, and Transportation" states,